extento-org/extento-app/docs/enterprise/hire.md

  ## *Two-Four Week Sprint Contract*

- We pair you with one of our Extento consultants to get your organization set up, train employees and developers, brainstorm internal use cases, and possibly build out your first workspace.
+ We pair you with one of our Extento consultants to get your organization set up, train employees and developers, brainstorm internal use cases, and possibly build out your first layer.

  ## *Ongoing Weekly Tech Support*